jsiegenthaler/sendmailx/README.md

 USAGE: node sendmailx.js [OPTION1] [OPTION2]... arg1 arg2...
 The following options are supported:
-  -a, --auth <ARG1>                     auth mode ("totp" by default) -p, --port <ARG1>                     port number to listen on ("3100" by default) -f, --dateFormatString <ARG1>         date format string used to create totp (required) ("yyHHddssmmMM" by default) -i, --pin <ARG1>                      pin code (required) -e, --authorisedRecipients <ARG1>     authorised recipients as a comma-separated list of emails
+  -a, --auth <ARG1>                     auth mode ("totp" by default) -e, --authorisedRecipients <ARG1>     authorised recipients as a comma-separated list of email addresses -f, --dateFormatString <ARG1>         date format string used to create totp (required) ("yyHHddssmmMM" by default) -i, --pin <ARG1>                      4 to 6 digit numeric pin code (required) -p, --port <ARG1>                     port number to listen on ("3100" by default) -v, --validityPeriod <ARG1>           the amount of time (in seconds) that the one time passcode is valid for ("10" by default)
 ```
 Note that options can be entered in any order.